 In seeking potential candidate(s) for new appointments, the Board will also consider the gender, ethnicity, and age diversity to maintain a balanced Board composition.

-The Articles of Association of the Company provides for a minimum of two (2) directors and a maximum of 12 directors.
-At any one time, at least two (2) directors or one-third (1/3) of the Board, whichever is higher, shall be Independent Directors as defined in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad (“Bursa Securities”).
+The Constitution of the Company provides for a minimum of two (2) directors and a maximum of 12 directors.
+At any one time, the Board shall have at least one female director, and two (2) independent directors or one-third (1/3) of the Board, whichever is higher, shall be Independent Directors as defined in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad (“Bursa Securities”).

 The Chairman shall also notify the Board if he has any new directorship or significant commitments outside the Company.